mgruben/set-matrix-zeroes/README.md

 # pascals-triangle
-Given a matrix, zero every row and column containing a zero, without using extra space
+Given a matrix, zero every row and column containing a zero entry, without using extra space.

 For example:
 ```